There's revenue sitting in your email programme, in plain sight.

 Ongoing campaigns managed, A/B tests run and results tracked against revenue metrics, not open rates.

 We track revenue per email, not just opens.
-A 40% open rate with no purchases is worse than an 18% open rate with a 5% click-to-buy rate.
+A high open rate that drives no purchases is worth less than a modest one that drives real sales.
 We track the metric that pays and optimise toward it.

 Common questions